u080041/ExcelToCSV.NET/README.md

 ======
 .NET application for converting Excel to CSV.
 * No need to define named range in Excel File.
-* Will convert just by specifying the excel filename, tab to convert, and extension.
+* Will convert just by specifying the excel filename, tab to convert, and file extension (e.g. xlsx).
 * Will convert Excel to CSV even without Excel installed.
   However, 2007 Office System Driver: Data Connectivity Components will be required instead.
 That is available free from http://www.microsoft.com/en-sg/download/details.aspx?id=23734
 * Currently only runs on a Windows Machine.